Best Rewards Credit Cards in Canada for 2026

 How do I maximize my credit card rewards in Canada?

-To get the most value out of your card, pick a credit card that rewards the categories that make up the bulk of your spending, take advantage of promotional offers, and redeem your points only when rewards go on sale.
+To get the most value out of your credit card, pick a card that rewards the categories that make up the bulk of your spending, take advantage of promotional offers, and redeem your points for the highest possible CPP (cent per point) value.
+You can even look out for special offers to get bonus value out of your points.

-Which credit card is best to accumulate points?
+Which credit card is best for accumulating points?

 Is it better to get cash back rewards or points?